1943 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1943 S Proof Like Half Dollar

-The 1943 Walking Liberty Half Dollar showcases Adolph Weinman’s masterful design in its 27th year of production.
-By 1943, wartime manufacturing conditions influenced production quality, creating distinct characteristics that set this year apart from earlier mintages.
+The 1943 Walking Liberty Half Dollar showcases Adolph Weinman’s masterful design in its 27th year of continuous production.
+By 1943, wartime manufacturing conditions influenced production quality, creating distinct characteristics across the three mint facilities.

 The Obverse of the 1943 Half Dollar